Last Updated on

 - Excessive oedema of the conjunctiva

 - Periocular vesicles and superficial punctate keratitis in the case of viral infection

 The symptoms start appearing within five days of birth in the case of a gonorrhoeal infection, while it takes anywhere from five days to 28 days after birth, for conjunctivitis caused by a chlamydial infection.

 Once the symptoms start to show in the newborn baby, the doctor carries out a couple of tests to confirm the diagnosis:

 - Discharge culture: Since the discharge from the eye carries the causative organism, a culture of the fluid is done on artificial medium.
 The growth of the bacteria or virus confirms the diagnosis of an infectious ON.
 A further study is also carried out to exactly determine the causative organism.

 - Eye examination: Fluorescein examination of the eye can be helpful for doctors in estimating the extent of conjunctivitis.
 Normal physical examination of the eye can also give a first-hand idea of the disease.

 - Maternal examination: If the doctor suspects a bacterial or viral infection as the cause of conjunctivitis, the mother is examined for any sexually transmitted diseases.

 - Case history: A thorough analysis of the time of onset can help in the correct diagnosis, as each type of neonatal conjunctivitis has a unique time of onset.

-Prompt treatment with antibiotics, usually bring down the infection and minimizes any chances of complications.
-However, in case of lack of proper treatment, the following complications may occur in the child,
+Prompt treatment with antibiotics usually brings down the infection and minimizes any chances of complications.
+However, in case of lack of proper treatment, the following complications may occur in the child:

 Some systemic complications like otitis, pneumonitis, pharyngeal and rectal colonization, meningitis, arthritis, etc. can also occur.